SteeltoeOSS/steeltoe-site/source/docs/steeltoe-introduction.html.markdown

 ## 2.3 Configuration

-### New Features for version 2.0

-* Autofac support

-### Package Organization and Name Changes in version 2.0

 In Steeltoe version 1.x, there are 3 packages for Configuration.
-As of 2.0, each of those packages now has a &ast;Base, &ast;Core and &ast;Autofac (eg: `Steeltoe.Extensions.Configuration.ConfigServerBase`, `Steeltoe.Extensions.Configuration.ConfigServerCore`, etc) for a total of 9 packages.
+As of 2.0.0, each of those packages now has a &ast;Base, &ast;Core and &ast;Autofac (eg: `Steeltoe.Extensions.Configuration.ConfigServerBase`, `Steeltoe.Extensions.Configuration.ConfigServerCore`, etc) for a total of 9 packages.
 Be sure to use the `Pivotal.&ast;` packages if you are deploying your application to Pivotal Cloud Foundry.

 ### Config Server Settings